 - Interacting with disturbed and potentially dangerous individuals

-As you learn more about a bodyguard service, be sure to ask about the qualifications of their employees and the licenses and certifications they hold.
+Be sure to ask about the qualifications of their employees and the licenses and certifications they hold.
 A reputable organization will be able to assure you their team offers all of the following:

 - All required state licensure